campusge/data_scientist_repo/README.md

 # data_scientist_repo
-repo for data scientist specialization
+repo for data scientist specialization of coursera